Key Takeaways

 Drills That Work

-• 9-minute reading drill: Time yourself on one reading passage.
-Try to finish in 9 minutes, then aim for 8:45 after a few tries, and 8:30 by week 4.
+- Passage drill: Time yourself on one English passage.
+Try to finish in 7 minutes (matches the Enhanced ACT 5-passage target), then aim for 6:45, and 6:30 by week 4.

 Math rewards calculated triage.
-Use the tactics here to allocate seconds wisely across easy, medium, and hard problems while avoiding time traps.
+The tactics below allocate seconds wisely across easy, medium, and hard problems while avoiding time traps.
+For deeper section strategy, see our ACT Math pacing checkpoints guide.

 Section snapshot